 Whether the printer isn't detected by attaching the cable or over the network, here are some fixes you can try to solve the issue.

 a.
 Restart the printer

 Click the printer's power off to shut it down, and then press to power on again.
 Wait a few moments to complete the process.

 b.
 Check the printer's connection issue

-Perform a physical inspection of the printer’s USB cable to see if there are any cuts or breaks.
+Perform a physical inspection of the printer's USB cable to see if there are any cuts or breaks.
 Make sure that it is connected correctly and firmly.
 You can also check USB ports for any damages, and clean it with a soft brush indicated for cleaning computer parts.
-Dirt inside the USB port can accumulate and affect the function of these slots.
+The dirt inside the USB port can accumulate and affect the function of these slots.

 If you have a wireless printer, check the manufacturer's manual and follow the steps to reconnecting the printer to the Bluetooth or network.
 The process may vary from one manufacturer to another, so make sure to have the manual handy in cases like this.
 Also, you can check out the company's website since they usually have product manuals that can be downloaded online.